KurdCr/Assignments/Student Expense System_Java/readme.md

+A Console-based Student Expense System that uses files as a mean of storing data.

-Only change the folder's path to make it work, It will automatically create the folder and all the other required files.
+Only change folder's path to make it work, It will automatically create necessary folder and all other required files. static File path = new File("C:\\Users\\balen\\OneDrive\\Desktop\\Assignment\\Student Espense System");
-Tanha path'i folder'aka bgora bo awai hamui ish bkat, xoi folder'aka u file'akani ka drust akat.

-static File path = new File("C:\\Users\\balen\\OneDrive\\Desktop\\Assignment\\Student Espense System");